urob/zmk-leader-key/README.md

 ```

 This sets up two leader key instances, `leader1` and `leader2`.
 The first one
-has various bluetooth and output related sequences, the second one is for German
+has various system related sequences, the second one is for German umlauts (the
-umlauts (the `&de_*` bindings must be defined elsewhere).
+`&de_*` bindings must be defined elsewhere).

 **Note:** By default, modifiers in sequences are treated as a lower bound.
 For
 example, holding `LSHFT` will trigger sequence `LS(A) LS(B)` as well as sequence
 `A B`, whereas not holding any modifier will only trigger `A B`.
 This is so that
 case-sensitive behavior bindings work as expected.

+**Locality:** Sequence bindings inherit their locality from the position of the
+leader key.
+For example, on split keyboards, the `BOOT` and `RESET` sequences in
+the example above will invoke the bootloader on the side on which `&leader1` is
+bound.
+Tip: Add `&leader1` to both sides to be able to reset either side.

 ### Behavior properties